doobwa/MCMC.jl/README.md

 ## Basic idea

 Suppose we have a function `g(x)`.
 Our aim is to treat `g` as an unnormalized probability density and obtain samples from the resulting probability distribution.
-We can use slice sampling to obtain a new sample from `g` where the previous state was `x`.
-The sampler also returns `g(x)` at the new value.
+We can use slice sampling to obtain a new sample from `g` where the previous state was `x` using the `slice_sampler` method in this package:

     x,gx = slice_sampler(x,g)

+This function also returns `g(x)` at the new value, as shown above.
 We can obtain many samples of by repeatedly calling the above function.
 In truth, this sequence of `x` values is a Markov chain whose limiting distribution is `g(x)`, and though the samples are not independent, they often can be a useful summary of the function `g(x)`.
 In the case of Bayesian modeling, the function of interest `g(x)` is the posterior distribution of a model's parameters given the observed data.

 ## Univariate example